 How to skill up?

-Networking plays an important role in getting the right information; and LinkedIn is the right place.
-Reach to as many people as possible in that domain, take suggestions, understand the market through their viewpoint and gather information about how the typical interview questions, what kind of roles are the main focus, and pay scale.
+Networking plays an important role in career development.
+Right contacts help to push your career growth to the next level, and LinkedIn is the right place.
+Reach to as many people as possible in that domain, take suggestions, understand the market through their viewpoint and gather information about how the typical interview questions, what kind of roles are the main focus, and the pay scale.

-Watch our Youtube video- 4 Highest Paying Jobs in India For 2021
+Watch our Youtube video: 4 Highest Paying Jobs in India For 2021 & Future

 How much time do I have?